 After the brunch, you can take line 2 in Noviciados until the Sevilla station (only 5 stops towards Las Rosas).
 From there you can access the opposite end of Gran Vía and behold two of the most iconic buildings.
-The Edificio Grassy was built in the beginning of the XX century and it is known for being the first building of the street and for showcasing illuminated advertisements of clock brands (the currently one being Rolex) since the building houses a jewelry and a museum of ancient clocks.
+The Edificio Grassy was built in the beginning of the 20th century and it is known for being the first building of the street and for showcasing illuminated advertisements of clock brands (the currently one being Rolex) since the building houses a jewelry and a museum of ancient clocks.

 4. EDIFICIO METROPOLIS

 The second emblematic building, the Edificio Metropolis, is located at the corner of Calle de Alcalá and Gran Vía.
 Designed by French architects, its Beaux-Arts style allied with its privileged location allows it to stand out from the surrounding buildings.
 Originally built and owned by another insurance company, it was bought in 1972 by the company Metrópolis Seguros which carried out many restoring works and added the memorable sign on the facade.

 If you continue on Calle de Alcalá, you will get to the most glamorous square in Madrid: Plaza de Cibelles.
 With a fountain at its center depicting a marble statue of Cybele, the Roman goddess of the Earth, agriculture and fertility, this square is framed by imposing buildings such as the Palacio de Buenavista, Banco de España and the striking Palacio de Cibeles.
 Former head office of the Spanish Mail Company, this palace is now the City Hall of Madrid, hosts a cultural center and offers a Madrid Observation Deck in the 6th floor providing a new perspective look on the square below.